oleander/ruby_course_gotland/beach_water_sports/README.md

 ## Assumptions and other details.

 - The given code base is written in english.
-- Any change regaring the codebase can be view @ Github.
+- Any change regarding the codebase can be view @ Github.
 See the [DEVLOG](https://github.com/oleander/ruby_course_gotland/blob/master/beach_water_sports/DEVLOG.md) file for more info.
 - The documentation is written in markdown.

 ## Structure